 Whether you have a front-loading or top-loading washer, using material-safe methods protects your pillow’s structure and comfort.

 Curious what gives hotels their signature cloud-like feel?
-See:
+See: What Pillows Do Hotels Use?

 Explore our Hotel Collection Pillows — designed for durability, machine-wash safety, and long-lasting loft inspired by hospitality standards.